ServiceNow/cicd-azuredevops-extension/README.md

-# cicd-external-integrations
+# cicd-azuredevops-extension
-Public repository for documentation and code samples for CI/CD external integrations on marketplaces.
+Public repository for documentation and code samples for ServiceNow CI/CD Extension on Azure Marketplace.